Strong error bounds for the convergence to its mean field limit for systems of interacting neurons in a diffusive scaling: Main results

+for all $x\in\r,$ where $C$ and $\epsilon$ are some positive constants. \end{ass} Notice that this assumption implies in particular that $f$ is Lipschitz.
+Under Assumption \ref{ass:2}, both systems \eqref{eq:dyn} and \eqref{eq:dynlimit1} are well-posed and admit a unique strong solution (Theorem~IV.9.1 of \cite{ikeda_stochastic_1989} for the finite neuron system and Theorem 2.6 of \cite{ELL_2020} for the limit system).

 Our result of strong convergence is stated in terms of a convenient distance that has already been introduced in \cite{ELL_2020}.
-This distance is used to deal with the big jump terms appearing both in the finite and in the limit system having compensator $ x f(x) $ (a neuron having potential $x$ is reset to $0 $ at rate $f(x) $) which gives a non Lipschitz contribution.
+This distance is used to deal with the big jump terms appearing both in the finite and in the limit system.
 More precisely, under Assumption \ref{ass:2} we may introduce the function